Bessy Ferrera Emergency Fund

 Life-saving emergency fund for LGBTQIA+ activists that work with Hivos or Hivos’ partners.

-In honour of the late Bessy Ferrera, Hivos has created, with Dutch private donors, the Bessy Ferrera Fund to support LGBTQI+ activists and organisations in emergency situations.
+In honour of the late Bessy Ferrera, Hivos has created the Bessy Ferrera Fund with Dutch private donors to support LGBTQIA+ activists and organisations facing emergency situations.

 As they work in restrictive and oppressive environments, LGBTQIA+ people are facing extreme threats when carrying out their activist work.
 In emergency, activists often need a quick response.
 Simply to cover a medical bill, a plane ticket to relocate, a solution to securely host their websites, or purchase a CCTV or replace equipment after office break-ins.

 To tackle this problem, the “Bessy Ferrera Fund” – was created in 2020 from Dutch private donations to Hivos to support LGBTQIA+ activists at risk that need acute and quick support.
 By working through trusted referrals (Hivos colleagues or other trusted third parties) we can fast-track vetting.

 What does the Bessy Ferrera fund cover?

 - Support for medical costs after physical attacks.

 - Trainings on safety and security as a reaction on current threats.

 - The creation of resources (e.g. security protocols adapted to the current situation and remote work).